Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The platform typically enables three critical functions:

-• Order assignment: matching each delivery with the most suitable driver or vehicle based on capacity, location, and delivery window
+• Order assignment: Matching each delivery with the most suitable driver or vehicle based on capacity, proximity, skill level, and delivery window — automatically.

-• Real-time tracking: monitoring routes, delivery status, and driver activity as orders move through the network
+• Real-time tracking: Monitoring routes, delivery status, and driver activity as orders move through the network, with live GPS and telemetry data feeding the dashboard.

-• Communication tools: ensuring seamless interaction between dispatchers, drivers, and end customers through automated updates and alerts
+• Communication tools: Ensuring seamless interaction between dispatchers, drivers, and end customers through automated ETA updates, delivery confirmations, and exception alerts.

-Automation elevates dispatch software from a scheduling platform to an intelligent decision engine.
-Artificial intelligence, machine learning, and live operational data work together to analyze factors such as traffic congestion, weather changes, driver availability, and delivery priorities.
-Based on this analysis, the system issues assignments or reroutes vehicles instantly, reducing the need for dispatcher intervention.
+Automation elevates dispatch software from a scheduling platform into an intelligent decision engine.
+AI, machine learning, and live operational data work together to analyze traffic congestion, weather disruptions, driver availability, vehicle capacity, and delivery priorities.
+Based on this analysis, the system issues assignments or reroutes vehicles instantly — reducing the need for dispatcher intervention while keeping human oversight where it matters.

-• AI-driven allocation: The platform evaluates delivery windows, vehicle capacity, and geographic proximity, then assigns jobs to maximize efficiency and minimize empty miles.
+• AI-driven allocation: The platform evaluates delivery windows, vehicle load capacity, driver skills, and geographic proximity, then assigns jobs to maximize efficiency and minimize empty miles.
+For a 3PL managing multi-carrier tendering, this means auto-selecting the optimal carrier from 1,000+ options.

-• Dynamic route optimization: When an accident, road closure, or sudden order arises, routes are recalculated in real time to preserve delivery commitments.
+• Dynamic route optimization: When an accident, road closure, or sudden order enters the queue, routes are recalculated in real time.
+Updated sequences push directly to the driver’s mobile device, preserving delivery commitments without manual rebuilds.

-• Predictive scheduling: Historical demand data and seasonal patterns inform resource allocation, allowing logistics teams to anticipate spikes before they occur.
+• Predictive scheduling: Historical demand data and seasonal patterns inform resource allocation weeks before peak seasons arrive, allowing your logistics team to anticipate spikes — not react to them.

-• Automated exception handling: Instead of manual intervention, the system initiates workflows for failed deliveries, redirecting to a new address, rescheduling, or sending the package to a pickup hub.
+• Automated exception handling: Instead of manual intervention for every failed delivery, the system initiates corrective workflows — redirecting to a new address, rescheduling for the next available slot, or routing the package to a pickup hub — and presents options to dispatchers for approval.

 Key Features of Automated Dispatch Software